Can You Lose Weight on the Cabbage Soup Diet?

 Regardless of where it came from, people looking for a quick drop in lbs. have been slurping cabbage soup alongside its handful of other permitted foods for decades now, making its results secondary to its legend.

-How Does the Cabbage Soup Diet Work?
+How Does the Cabbage Soup Diet Help With Weight Loss?

 The cabbage soup diet’s strategy for weight loss lies in its emphasis on low-calorie, high-volume foods.
 At the center of the diet’s seven-day meal plan?
 You guessed it: cabbage soup.
 And you can eat as much of it as you want.
 (Yay?)